Web-Based Instruction

 Cranial Nerve Nuclei - Animated Quizzes

-Animated quizzes are provided for students to reinforce their knowledge of cranial nerve nuclei with respect to nuclear names, innervation targets, associated cranial nerves, and fiber-type per nucleus.
-The quizzes require students to manipulate screen objects in relation to dorsal, sagittal and transverse cartoons showing the nuclei.
+Animated quizzes are provided for students to reinforce their knowledge of cranial nerve nuclei with respect to name, innervation targets, associated cranial nerves, and fiber-type per nucleus.
+The quizzes facilitate student manipulation of screen features related to dorsal, sagittal and transverse cartoons of cranial nerve nuclei.
 Correct/incorrect responses are signaled by changes in screen appearance.
-An explanation page (tutorial) is also included.
-(Animations require browsers to use a Flash Player plugin.)
+A comprehensive explanation summary per nucleus is also included.

 Neurobiology Concepts Checker